ann-era/world-clock-app/README.md

 ## 🔍 How It Works

 - Default: Shows four global cities using predefined timezones.
-- Search: Uses OpenCage API to find a city, get its timezone, and display its clock.
+- Search: Calls a Netlify function which uses OpenCage to find a city’s timezone and returns its current time.
 - Local: Auto-detects user timezone with `moment.tz.guess()`.
 - Updates: Clock refreshes every second using `setInterval`.